jonnyhoeven/justme.dev/projects/gitops-workshop.md

 ### Health Checks

 Health checks are integral to determine if a container is healthy or not.
 Kubernetes supports three types of health
-checks: livenessProbe, readinessProbe, and startupProbe.
+checks: livenessProbe, readinessProbe and startupProbe.

 Kubernetes utilizes Health Probes to determine if a container is healthy or not.
 If a container isn't healthy, Kubernetes will restart the container.
 Afterwards Kubernetes will not send traffic to that container.